Annotated Images of ATX Socket LGA775, Socket A and Socket 939 Motherboards (Mainboards)

 Motherboard components, sockets and ports

 Some motherboards come with a M.2 (m-dot-2) slot.
 There is too much to know about this motherboard slot to put it on this page, so a good link is provided below instead.
 At some point I will write my own page on it.
-The main use of the slot is to provide a card that speeds up an SSD drive that exceeds the speed of the SATA interface.
+The main use of the slot is to provide a slot for an M.2 SSD card..
+Wi-Fi cards are also available.
+Both SATA and NVMe (PCIe 3.0 and 4.0) SSDs are available, but note that the M.2 NVMe drives are four and more times faster than the fastest SATA SSD.
+Therefore, the best choice for any system is an M.2 NVMe SSD.

 “There’s a lot to unpack, starting with the fact that there’s more than one kind of M.2 connector, more than one type of interface that can be used with M.2, and more than one kind of M.2 card.” –